dieselpoint/standardkv/README.md

 #StandardKV

 StandardKV provides a standardized interface over a key/value store.
+It also contains several implementations

 Every KV store does things a little differently; some ...